-- 1. Before coming to Christ we were comfortable in our natural state.
-The pull of human nature never leaves us.
-The new person God has made us continues to battle the old nature until Jesus takes us to live with Him in heaven.
-God strengthens and equips us for this battle through Word and Sacrament. - 2.
-Paul encourages us to keep in step with the Spirit and not to become conceited, provoking and envying one another.
-These attitudes and behaviors can grow out of a self-righteous trust in our own acquired sense of goodness. - 3.
-Both good and bad attitudes and behaviors generate consequences, either good or bad.
-Examples will vary. - 4.
-Answers will reflect an appreciation for the awesome love, grace, and mercy of God who reached down from His heavenly throne to forgive, uplift, and sustain lowly sinners. - 5.
+- 1. Paul encourages us to keep in step with the Spirit and not to become conceited, provoking and envying one another.
+These attitudes and behaviors can grow out of a self-righteous trust in our own acquired sense of goodness. - 2.
+Both good and bad attitudes and behaviors generate consequences, either positive or negative ones.
+Examples will vary. - 3.
+Answers will reflect an appreciation for the awesome love, grace, and mercy of God who reached down from His heavenly throne to forgive, uplift, and sustain lowly, undeserving sinners. - 4.
 Our salvation comes solely by God's grace through faith in Jesus.
-In response to God's love for us and by His power we act lovingly towards God and others. - 6.
+In response to God's love for us and by His power, we act lovingly toward God and others.
+Our Christlike actions flow naturally from the new heart given to us by the Holy Spirit. - 5.
 Paul prays for other believers.
-He asks 1) that God would strengthen them with His Spirit's power so that Christ would dwell in their hearts through faith; 2) so that being rooted in Christ they would come to grasp the extent of His great love; and 3) that God's people would be filled with His knowledge and love.

-- 1. "Speaking the truth in love" means to speak God's Word-Law and Gospel-to one another as appropriate.
-By God's grace and power, working through that Word, we will grow closer to one another as the body of Christ and close to Christ Himself-the head of the body. - 2.
-The relationship of Christ and His church is intimately close.
-Christ loves the church and creates a one flesh union with it through Word and Sacrament. - 3.
+He asks (1) that God would strengthen them with His Spirit's power so that Christ would dwell in their hearts through faith; (2) so that being rooted in Christ they would come to grasp the extent of His great love; and (3) that God's people would be filled with His knowledge and love. - 6.
+Speaking the truth in love means to speak God's Word-Law and Gospel-to one another.
+At times, when the one we are talking to has been caught in sin, that person may not want to hear the truth; but if the person does not hear it and repent, he or she cannot be saved.
+When we speak this correcting word, we do it out of genuine concern and love, never out of arrogance, pride, or hatred.
+By God's grace and power, working through that Word, we will grow closer to one another as the Body of Christ and close to Christ Himself-the Head of the Body. - 7.
+The relationship of Christ and His Church is intimately close.
+Christ loves the Church and creates a one-flesh union with her through Word and Sacrament. - 8.
 All believers are Christ's ambassadors.
-In every age Christians support one another by asking God in prayer to equip them to make a clear and powerful proclamation of the Good News of Jesus.
+In every age, Christians support one another by asking God in prayer to equip them to make a clear and powerful proclamation of the Good News of Iesus.